 Doors are only half mesh

-Vertical calls offer maximum internal space
+Vertical walls offer maximum internal space

-Durable construction with easy set-up steel/fiberglass frame and ring/pin assembly
+Durable construction with easy setup

 Zippered E!
 Power Port for internal electrical supply

 13 foot by 10-foot floor space with 7 feet of interior height space

 Six generously sized windows provide a full 360-degree view and cross-tent ventilation